Mafruha17/CIDM6330-Spring2025/Assignment 2/README.md

 **Student:** Nobolayra and Aiden

 ---
-# Assignment 02: From Specification to API
+## Assignment 02: From Specification to API

 This project provides a RESTful API using FastAPI to manage healthcare-related entities, including Patients, Devices, and Providers.
 It enables users to perform CRUD operations efficiently while ensuring data integrity through proper entity relationships and validation.

 ---

-- Developing an Applications Programming Interface (API) using FastAPI
+- Developing an Application Programming Interface (API) using FastAPI
 - Creating an entity model to validate the API
 - Preparing an Entity Relationship Diagram (ERD) for a persistence strategy using SQLite and SQLAlchemy

 ### Entity Selection for this project

-Based on the original ERD diagram, for this assignment selected the **Patient**, **Device**, and **Provider** entities to demonstrate the assignment requirements.
+Based on the original ERD diagram, this assignment selects the **Patient**, **Device**, and **Provider** entities to demonstrate the assignment requirements.
 These entities showcase the relationships and interactions between a patient, their associated medical devices, and healthcare providers.

 ---
 ### ERD